justkow/k3s-openfaas-setup/README.md

 ssh -L 3000:localhost:3000 user@10.73.4.40
 ```

-Now access Grafana web UI in your browser (http://127.0.0.1:3000).
-When asked about credentials provide login=admin and password=`your_password`.
+Now access the Grafana web UI in your browser at http://127.0.0.1:3000.
+When prompted, enter the login `admin` and the password you configured during installation.
 Then navigate to `Data sources>Add data source`, select Prometheus and provide this address:
 ```bash
 http://prometheus.openfaas.svc.cluster.local:9090
 ```

 Next go to `Dashboards>Create dashboard>Import dashboard` and paste `k3s-openfaas-setup/grafana/dashboard.json` in the textbox.
-The `OpenFaaS Monitoring Dashboard` will import itself and look like this:
+The `OpenFaaS Monitoring Dashboard` will be imported and should look similar to this:
 ![Grafana](./images/grafana.png)